rustls/rustls-cng/README.md

 # Windows CNG bridge for rustls

-This project allows to use private keys from the Windows certificate store together with `rustls`, either as a server keychain or client certificate identity.
+This crate allows to use private keys from the Windows certificate store together with [rustls](https://docs.rs/rustls/latest/rustls), either as a server keychain or client certificate identity.

 Rationale: in many situations it is required to use non-exportable private certificate chains from the Windows certificate store. `rustls-cng` can use such chains in the `rustls` context.